About Us

 • Classroom Gardens: Vegetable gardens, an apple orchard and a bamboo propagation nursery to teach the community about new crops for nutrition and to promote economic development for the Amhara Region.

-DECEMBER 2022 STATUS: We have completed our first classroom building with four big airy classrooms.
-We have 185 kindergarteners, first graders and second graders in our first building and are currently building the second classroom building for second and third grades.
-Currently our students must attend other schools far, far from their homes when they finish second grade on our campus.
+Currently, we are building the third classroom building for fourth through seventh grades.
+At present, our students must attend other schools far, far from their homes when they finish third grade on our campus.
 We are in a big hurry to build for them so they can stay close to home in their own school for each new grade.
-We will continue to build until all the classrooms for K-8 students are completed.
-Attending school close to home has an added advantage.
-Girls who traditionally cared for younger siblings at home, sacrificing their own education, can now walk younger siblings to school and attend class themselves.
+Attending school close to home has an added advantage for families.
+Girls, who traditionally cared for younger siblings at home, sacrificing their own education, will be able to walk younger siblings to school and attend class themselves.

 Ethiopia: A Country in Need